JohnsonKayati/gpt2-from-scratch/README.md

 ##  Overview

--  Built completely from scratch — **no Hugging Face**, no pre-built layers
+-  Built completely from scratch — **no Hugging Face**, no pre built layers
--  Full implementation of GPT-2's decoder-only transformer
+-  Full implementation of GPT-2's decoder only transformer
 -  Trained using **Distributed Data Parallel (DDP)** across 8× A100 GPUs
 -  Tokenized and processed **10 billion tokens** over 4 hours
 -  Optimized with: **gradient accumulation**, **custom weight init**, **dynamic optimizer configs**, and **sharded data loaders**